cynthziawong/intro_reda/README.md

 # Introduction to RE Data Analytics
-Includes notes and/or Assignments related to Intro to RE Data Analytics 2020/SU
+Includes notes and Assignments related to Intro to RE Data Analytics 2020/SU